 Were Skag and Skagzilla can be killed in ten seconds or less.
-Skagzilla only needs a powerful weapon with high firing rate, while Were Skag you can use a weapon with corrode and spray it with a powerful shotgun.
+Skagzilla only needs a powerful weapon with a high firing rate, while with the Were Skag, you can use a weapon with corrode and spray it with a powerful shotgun.

 In the Claptrap DLC, the optional quest boss, Cluck-Trap.
-It's a gag boss with as weak as all other Claptrap Mooks.
+It's a gag boss that's as weak as all other Claptrap Mooks.